What is Marine Insurance?

 The carrier of the goods, be it the airline or the shipping company, may bear the cost of damages and losses to the goods while on board.
 However, the compensation agreed upon is mostly on a ‘per package’ or ‘per consignment’ basis.
 The coverage so provided may not be sufficient to cover the cost of the goods shipped.
 Therefore, exporters prefer to ship their products after getting it insured the same with an insurance company.

-Marine insurance is necessary to meet the contractual obligations of exports.
+The Scope of Marine insurance is necessary to meet the contractual obligations of exports.
 To align with agreements such as cost insurance and freight (CIF) or carriage and insurance paid (CIP), the exporter needs to take marine insurance to protect the buyer’s or their bank’s interest and honor the contractual obligation.
 Similarly, in the case of Delivered Duty Unpaid (DDU) and Delivered Duty Paid (DDP) terms, the seller may not be obligated to insure the goods, although in practice they generally do.

-To avoid insurance claims, ensure the following:
+To get marine insurance and avoid insurance claims, ensure the following:

 Packing of goods should be done keeping in mind their safety during loading and unloading